HTTPArchive/almanac.httparchive.org/src/content/en/2024/jamstack.md

 * **Cumulative Layout Shift**  (CLS) less than 0.1 for 75% of users
 * **Interaction to Next Paint** (INP) under 200 milliseconds for 75% of users

-Pre-rendering typically results in a faster Time to First Byte (TTFB), which will naturally improve LCP: the faster the browser receives the HTML, the sooner it can start fetching assets and render the page.
+Prerendering typically results in a faster Time to First Byte (TTFB), which will naturally improve LCP: the faster the browser receives the HTML, the sooner it can start fetching assets and render the page.
 These sites also tend to receive more attention to details like CLS, as they are often handcrafted by developers.
 Hybrid has a heavy use of JavaScript frameworks and largest JavaScript payloads, which likely explains it having the lowest percentage of Good Core Web Vitals.

 ### Growth